Understanding the Costs: A Comprehensive Guide to Sedation Dentistry

 Cost-Effectiveness of Sedation Dentistry

-It’s also worth discussing any alternative options that may be more cost-effective with your dentist.
+It’s also worth discussing alternative options that may be more cost-effective with your dentist.
 For example, if you’re only mildly anxious, your dentist might suggest nitrous oxide instead of IV sedation, which can be less expensive.

 Conclusion